 You can use a built-in tool as your first move to check the health of the hard drive.

-For Windows users, the CHKDSK tool helps you find system errors.
+For Windows users, the CHKDSK command helps you find system errors.
 The tool checks for bad sectors on your hard drive.
-If you’re using Windows 10, the CHKDSK tool not only scans your hard drive but also fixes the bad sectors.
+If you’re using Windows 10, the CHKDSK command not only scans your hard drive but also fixes the bad sectors.

 Also, the CHKDSK tool runs its disk checkup scan, and lets you know the potential risks to your hard drive’s health.

 To use the CHKDSK command on Windows 10,

 - Go to This PC folder from your desktop

 - Now, select the hard drive you want to scan

 - Click on ‘Properties’ from the drop-down menu